 And because we are the only animal enemy we have left, we are looking for its weaknesses; feeling around for its windpipe, thumbs and eyes.

-The danger from this all out competition for eyeballs and clicks is low except where real territorial stuff is on the line.
+The danger from this all-out competition for eyeballs and clicks is low except where real territorial stuff is on the line.
 There, virality means masses of people losing control of themselves and losing all sense of proportion.
 You know, like angry mobs.

 The internet is a place where people push buttons to feel things.
 The ubiquity of porn just shows that we think about sex a lot, that we are lonely and bored and want to feel something better.
 Feeling horny and titillated is a place you can get to by clicking.
 It’s a warmer, sexier place than that lonely room you were kind of bumming out in a minute ago.
 Funny meme sharing is like pushing a button to receive a tiny “feel good” pellet that lasts almost a second.
 Perhaps another would hit the spot.
-Real hormones and neurochemicals are the reward here and they are in social media as well.
+Real hormones and neurochemicals are the rewards here and they are absolutely in social media as well.

 YouTube political videos are often labeled with words like: Destroys, demolishes, murders, and obliterates, etc. Because we are looking for a strong enough dosage to feel something.
-Usually that description is madly inaccurate and disappointing but it did as intended, it handed that YouTube channel 1/800s of a penny.
+Usually, that description is madly inaccurate and disappointing but it did as intended, it handed that YouTube channel 1/800s of a penny.
 People sitting around talking about politics may be informative but it is not a guilty pleasure; it doesn’t say: C’mere, you!”
 But people puffing and raging and triumphing spiritually over our common enemy gets the glands going.
 It’s like political viagra but mixed with jimson weed.
 You can’t take that drug without a trace of delirium and last November we all woke up in a drainage ditch wearing only a box marked Amazon Prime.

 When groups (like gangs or tribes for example but any such group) are building to an explosion of violence they have to build pressure.
 Think of angry mobs and you’ll see a style of moving and talking that escalates till it pops.
 Everywhere has social norms of “no mad-dog attacks”.
 There are repercussions to public violence, like jail, shame, getting hurt or even killed: A mob heats itself with hate till the members are transformed past caution.
 It’s a shamanic transformation from citizen to wolf.
 During this phase, if someone says “You know, those guys really aren’t so bad” everyone tells him to shut up because he’s lowering the temperature and the pressure.
 Mob talk raises the ante about how bad and inhuman those guys are.
 When you play that role, you simultaneously feel more committed to the group and the group feels an increasing sense of self, ready to act.
-It’s all about loyalty, virtue and outrage with a rock solid wall around it.
+It’s all about loyalty, virtue and outrage with a rock-solid wall of belonging around it.

 Which is what social media felt like during the election, eh?
 We all spent months pushing the Loyalty, Virtue and Outrage buttons, feeling sweet purity of purpose all the while.
 We were “helping”.